microsoft/mssql-jdbc/README.md

 For samples, please see the `src\sample` directory.

 ### Download the DLLs
-For some features (e.g. Integrated Authentication and Distributed Transactions), you may need to use the `sqljdbc_xa` and `sqljdbc_auth` DLLs.
+For some features (e.g. Integrated Authentication and Distributed Transactions), you may need to use the `sqljdbc_xa` and `mssql-jdbc_auth` DLLs.
 They can be downloaded from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=868287)

 ### Download the driver
 Don't want to compile anything?